diyjac/SDC-P4/README.md

 ![Location at Frame 93](./images/radius-of-curvature-at-frame93.png)

 From the reviewer, it seems that the first curve should have an estimated radius of curvature about 900m (+/- 20m error).
-Looking at my model and projection calculations, I was not quite sure how to resolve the differences, until I found [US Department of Transportation's Federal Hightway Administration's guidelines on Width and Patterns of Longitudinal Pavement Markings (Section 3A.05.)](http://mutcd.fhwa.dot.gov/htm/2003r1/part3/part3a.htm)  In the guidelines it states: "Broken lines should consist of 3 m (10 ft) line segments and 9 m (30 ft) gaps, or dimensions in a similar ratio of line segments to gaps as appropriate for traffic speeds and need for delineation."
+Looking at my model and projection calculations, I was not quite sure how to resolve the differences, until I found [US Department of Transportation's Federal Highway Administration's guidelines on Width and Patterns of Longitudinal Pavement Markings (Section 3A.05.)](http://mutcd.fhwa.dot.gov/htm/2003r1/part3/part3a.htm)  In the guidelines it states: "Broken lines should consist of 3 m (10 ft) line segments and 9 m (30 ft) gaps, or dimensions in a similar ratio of line segments to gaps as appropriate for traffic speeds and need for delineation."
 So, that mean one set of line and the gap between the lines together should be 12 m in length.
 Going back into the projection, we try to find a location nearly straight and start taking some measurements in the 'birds-eye' view.
 Frame 338 fit the description and is shown below:

 ![Project Video Frame 338, Birds-eye view](./output_images/project_video_frame338-birds-eye.png)